ehamiter/RoleCall/.github/instructions/app-instructions.instructions.md

 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.

 1. **Project Context**:
-   - The project is a SwiftUI application named "They Were Also In This".
+   - The project is a SwiftUI application named "RoleCall".
    - The app aims to provide information about movies and their cast members.

 2. **Coding Guidelines**: